 - Where would you choose to recast the boundary lines with your competition?

 - What opportunities exist to create potential partnerships with your competitors around a common purpose?
-What does win (you), win (them) and win (society) look like?
+How does win (you), win (them) and win (society) look?

 - Who do you need to trust?

 - How can you create and measure value from innovating with your widest circle of stakeholders?